wordofwarning/wordofwarning.org/current/2025/santana/index.md

 #### Credits
 Created & performed by: Fabíola Santana<br>Performed by & devised with: Jessica Morgado<br>Directed by: WilL Dickie<br>Producer: Emmy Lahouel

 Recipient of the [Turn](/hab/turn) Prize 2024 supported by <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a> using public funding by Arts Council England, and by <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>, [hÅb](/hab), and <a href="https://projectauske.com" target="_blank">Project Auske</a>.
 Made possible by an Artist Residency with Metal Liverpool.
-In partnership with Unity Theatre (Liverpool), Tyn-y-Parc Studio (Wales), and Liverpool Hope University.
+In partnership with <a href="https://unitytheatreliverpool.co.uk/whats-on/were-here-because-they-were" target="_blank">Unity Theatre Liverpool</a>, Tyn-y-Parc Studio (Wales), and Liverpool Hope University.
 Supported using public funding by the National Lottery through Arts Council England.

 Image: [Turn 2024](/archive/2024-turn) at Company Chameleon by Tamsin Drury